jefflee1103/HCRv3_probe_design/shiny_webapp/www/markdowns/hcrv3_instruction.md

 This step screens the remaining probes for potential off-target binding.

 1.  **Path to BLAST Database**: Provide the full file path to your local BLAST database (e.g., a genome or transcriptome).
+In Windows, it's preferable to place the BLASTdb within this projec folder and paste in their relative path (e.g. `../data/BLAST/<yourBLASTdb.fa>`)
 2.  **Path to Tx2gene map**: Provide the path to a CSV file that maps transcript IDs to gene IDs.
 This is used to properly attribute BLAST hits.
 3.  **BLAST E-value Cutoff**: Set the expectation value cutoff for BLAST hits.
-Lower values are more stringent.
+This is the value used to consider how sensitive your candidate probe might hybridise to off-targets.
+Increase this value if you'd like to find sensitive off-targets.

 Click **"Run BLAST"** to begin the search.
 This may take a considerable amount of time depending on the size of your database and the number of probes.